Bengee07/Module-2.3/lesson.md

 ---

-## Part 1 - Insert Summary
+## Part 1 - Prerequisites to use the AWS CLI

-Insert Instructions
+Step 1: Sign up to AWS
+Step 2: Create an IAM user account
+Step 3: Create an access key ID and secret access key

 ---